“Hurricane Ridge is perfect for our elopement!”

 Wanting to celebrate the joyfulness of getting hitched, they wanted to have a toast along with all the friends that attended before heading up to the top of Hurricane Ridge for the final big of photos.
 They poured everyone a small bit of champagne (myself included) and a cheese with fruit plate and cheered to a happy marriage!

-Even though it was balls ass cold still in early May.
+Even though it was really freaking cold still in early May.
 Liz & Ken trusted me to go up to the top of Hurricane Ridge, if only for 20 minutes to get some beautiful photos with the snow.
 To make sure they stayed as warm as possible I had them run around and they even did a little salsa dancing, which is where they met.
 Salsa class!
 All in all it was an incredible elopement that I was so honored to be apart of.
 Thank you Liz & Ken for letting me capture your magical day and trusting me to lead the way.